 When pearling was at its climax, the most important manufacturing industry in the region was boat-building.
-Teak (saj) for planking and for the keel, stem, stern and masts of the larger boats was traditionally imported from India; mit for the naturally grown crooks used to form ribs and knees from India, Somalia, Iran, and Iraq; rope from Zanzibar and the sail canvas from Bahrain or Kuwait, although some was made locally.
+Teak (saj) for planking and for the keel, stem, stern and masts of the larger boats was traditionally imported from India; mit for the naturally grown crooks used to form ribs and knees from India, Somalia, Iran, and Iraq; rope from Zanzibar and the sail canvas came from Bahrain or Kuwait, although some was made locally.
 Mango was also imported from India to construct the smaller boats and dugouts (huri).
-Only the shashah, built usually by its user, was made entirely from parts of the local date palm.
+Only the shashah, built usually by its user, was made entirely from the local date palm.

 Today, traditional boatyards in the Emirates nurture this ancient boat-building tradition, using the same basic materials and tools to fashion elegant craft.
-Shell construction, involving the fitting of planks first and ribs later, is the usual system employed in dhow construction, contrasting with the European method of forming a skeleton of ribs prior to planking.
+Shell construction, involving the fitting of planks first and ribs later, is the usual system employed in dhow construction.
+This contrasts with the European method of forming a skeleton of ribs prior to planking.
 Boats are all carvel-built with planks laid edge to edge; hundreds, sometimes thousands, of holes are hand-drilled to avoid splitting the wood and long thin nails, wrapped in oiled fibre, are driven through to secure the planks to the frames.
 All the construction work is carried out without the aid of plans and drawings, measurements being made solely by eye and experience; templates are, however, used to shape the hull planking.

 Although it appears that accuracy depends solely on the instinct of the boat-builders, in fact a highly experienced master-craftsman (ustadh) usually oversees the calculations.
 The tools used in building boats, from the smallest to the largest, are very simple.
-Hammer, saw, adze, bow-drill, chisel, plane and caulking iron are, amazingly, all that is required to produce such a sophisticated and graceful end product.
+Hammer, saw, adze, bow-drill, chisel, plane and caulking iron are, amazingly, all that is required to produce such a sophisticated and graceful end-product.
 The building of a large vessel could take anything up to ten months, while a smaller one – a shu’i for instance – would be finished in one to four months.

 Construction of Arab craft in the pre-Portuguese era differed somewhat from the modern form.
 Three distinctive features epitomised the dhows of this early period: coconut or palm-frond fibre rather than nails was used to sew the planks of the hull together; the hull shape was double-ended as opposed to square-sterned; and the sails had a fore-and-aft rather than square-rigged arrangement.
 All three features can be found on the east coast but, except in the Omani sewn sambuq, never in the one boat.